lesovsky/pgscv/doc/setup-pgscv-targz.md

 tar xvzf pgscv_0.4.17_linux_amd64.tar.gz
 ```

-Specify all necessary environment variables and run pgSCV with `--bootstrap` flag:
+Specify all necessary environment variables and run pgSCV with `--bootstrap` flag.
+**NOTE**: these settings enable auto-update and run service under `root` user.
+This is necessary because auto-update restarts service using systemd and root privileges required.
+You can use `sudo` and allow to restart the service to unprivileged user.
 ```
-sudo -E PGSCV_RUN_AS_USER=postgres \
+sudo -E PGSCV_RUN_AS_USER=root \
 PGSCV_SEND_METRICS_URL="https://push.weaponry.io" \
 PGSCV_AUTOUPDATE=stable \
 PGSCV_API_KEY=12345678-0000-1111-2222-1234567890ab \